"Presto", the 13th album of "Rush" was released on November 21, 1989.

 This album is considered one of the most lyrically powerful albums of "Rush".
 Neil Peart has written here some of the most beautiful words of his career.
 He noted that he came to writing this album more mature and experienced and he took a lighter approach while writing.
 He did not try to choose one motif that would be a connecting factor between the songs as was done in previous albums, but treated each song as a separate story.

-This album definitely breathed new and fresh spirit into the band in many ways and this is evident in the first sounds that opens up the album.
+This album definitely breathed new and fresh spirit into the band in many ways and this is evident in the first sounds that open up the album.
 Neil Peart's percussion cut after four bars with the "Show's Do Not Tell" guitar-bass-riff, takes us back in time to the band's early days and the distance between Alex Lifeson's distortion effect in this song and his chorus effect from - "Hold Your Fire" is much more than a few foot pedals.
-But 40 seconds into the song we are already in another world, a different rhythm and different sounds with the acoustic effect on the arpeggio chords of the electric guitar.
+But 40 seconds into the song we are already in another world, with a different rhythm and different sounds with the acoustic effect on the arpeggio chords of the electric guitar.
 This "swing" that continues throughout the song actually characterizes what is happening on this album.
-A nice balance between two worlds that manages to bridge the different era's that this band went through in a beautiful and interesting way.
+A nice balance between two worlds that manages to bridge the different era's that this band went through beautifully and interestingly.

 This album also includes one of the most beautiful songs on all of "Rush" glorious catalog - "The Pass", the second single released by the band from the album, which deals with the phenomenon of youth suicide.
 The line "All of us get lost in the darkness / Dreamers learn to steer by the stars / All of us do time in the gutter / Dreamers turn to look at the cars" in this song is influenced by the play "Lady Windermere's Fan".
 Written by Oscar Wilde.